OBress/Personal-Portfolio/README.md

 My personal website at https://owen.bress.tv.
-Yes the code is awful I am not a front-end developer.
+Yes it is extremely simple I am not a front-end developer :)